kekoziar/r-novice/_episodes/01-rstudio-intro.md

 > along, `Re-run the previous region`.
 This will run the previous code block
 > including the modifications you have made.
 {: .callout}

-## R Packages

-It is possible to add functions to R by writing a package, or by obtaining a package written by someone else.
-As of this writing, there are over 10,000 packages available on CRAN (the comprehensive R archive network).
-R and RStudio have functionality for managing packages:

-* You can see what packages are installed by typing `installed.packages()`
-* You can install packages by typing `install.packages("packagename")`, where `packagename` is the package name, in quotes.
-* You can update installed packages by typing `update.packages()`
-* You can remove a package with `remove.packages("packagename")`
-* You can make a package available for use with `library(packagename)`

 > ## Challenge 2
 >